Hanukkah is under attack around the world. We see municipalities refusing to allow a public lighting of the Hanukkah Menorah.

 Antiochus ruled Judea and did his best to destroy the people’s faith in God.
+To kill the Jew in the Jew.
 He forbade the teaching of Torah to children.
 He demanded priests offer prayers to Jupiter.
 He had a pig sacrificed in the Temple in order to desecrate it.
 Antiochus’ soldiers were everywhere and the people were too scared to oppose him.

 It was then God performed a miracle, the oil kept the flame lit for eight days, enough time to prepare more pure oil.